 - 1. The Directors meet with the student and the advisor/mentor to discuss the performance concerns.
-The Directors may ask a subgroup of VCP faculty to join the meeting. - The Directors may discuss the performance concern in a confidential faculty meeting.
+The Directors may ask a subgroup of VCP faculty to join the meeting. - 2.
+The Directors may discuss the performance concern in a confidential faculty meeting.
 A designated subgroup of the larger VCP faculty may assist the Directors in determining if remediation can address the concern or if termination is required (See Termination from the program below). - 3.
-If remediation is recommended, the advisor will work with the student and Directors (and possibly a subgroup of faculty) to develop a remediation plan as soon as feasible but within six months. - 4.
+If remediation is recommended, the advisor will work with the student and Directors (and possibly a subgroup of faculty) to develop a remediation plan as soon as feasible but within 60 days.
+If new information becomes available, an existing remediation plan may be modified or a new remediation plan may be developed. - 4.
+Because remediation plans are official documents of student performance, they must be reviewed and approved by the university counsel's office of both institutions. - 5.
 The remediation plan will be documented in writing and signed by the student.
 It should include the following information: - a.
 Steps for addressing the performance concern(s) - b.
 Criteria for satisfactorily addressing the performance concern(s) - c.
 A timeline for completion, and - d.
-Consequences for failing to satisfactorily address the performance concern(s). - 5.
-If a student refuses to accept a required remediation plan, termination will be recommended. - 6.
+Consequences for failing to satisfactorily address the performance concern(s). - 6.
+If a student refuses to accept a required remediation plan, termination will be recommended. - 7.
 Upon completion of the remediation plan, or the end of the timeline, the advisor will present documented relevant evidence (e.g., course grades if it is an academic issue, progress on thesis or dissertation if the concern relates to research progress, supervisor feedback if it is a clinical issue) to the Directors.
-The Directors may consult with a subgroup of the larger VCP faculty and will then decide if a student: - a. has remediated and no further remediation is necessary; - b. is making progress but the remediation plan needs to be continued or adjusted, or; - c. has not been able to remediate and may need to be terminated from the program (see Termination below). - 7.
+The Directors may consult with a subgroup of the larger VCP faculty and will then decide if a student: - a. has remediated and no further remediation is necessary; - b. has not been able to remediate and may need to be terminated from the program (see Termination below). - 8.
 The Directors will notify the student in writing of the decision of the faculty.